ahihidongok111/semseg-neopolyp/README.md

-# Deep Learning Assignment: Colonoscopy Polyp Segmentation
+## Deep Learning Assignment: Colonoscopy Polyp Segmentation

+# About
 This is the repository for Semantic Segmentation assignment of IT3320E - Intro to Deep Learning, which contains the code for segmentation on a test image taken from [BKAI-IGH NeoPolyp competition on Kaggle](https://www.kaggle.com/competitions/bkai-igh-neopolyp/overview).

+# Usage

 To use the code, first, clone this repository: